 Sporty drivers need not apply.
 The Toyota Prius is not renowned for its handling and cornering abilities.
 It is made to cruise silently and comfortably on city streets and open highways.
 It is designed to deliver maximum fuel economy and is not meant to be thrown around like a sports car or sports coupe.

-What are the Best Tires for My Toyota Prius?
+What are the Best Tires for My Toyota Prius in 2022?

 With that being said, it is clear the Toyota Prius needs a silent, comfortable, and reliable set of rubber.

 When it’s time to change the tires in your Toyota Prius, do you go for the OEM brand tires or do you search around for the cheapest option?
 Personally speaking, I would go for the OEM tire options since those tires were designed to match the performance merits of the vehicle.